jrosell/playground4quartobook/README.md

 make
 ```

 Open http://127.0.0.1:8080 in your browser.
-It should show web directory contents.
+It should show web directory contents f the rendered book.

-You can edit the .qmd files in the src folder and rerender all the project
+You can edit the .qmd files in the src folder and rerender all the project .qmd:

 ```
 make